wazo-platform/wazo-doc/source/administration/phonebook.rst

 #.
 In the display filter section add a field with field title *Fax* and display format *{db-fax}*.
 #.
 Restart the CTI Server

-Now the fax should be available displayed in the Directory xlet.
+Now the fax should be available displayed in the Remote Directory xlet.

 Reverse lookup